nicwulab/oPool_display/oPool_display/README.md

 * [./script](./script): All custom scripts used in this study

 ## Note
-All scripts were executed at this level.
+All scripts were executed at this level. chatGPT 4o was used to assist with the writing of some scripts.

 ## Input files
 * [./ref_files/300lib_Abs.csv](./ref_files/300lib_Abs.csv): Table S1, information of selected antibodies